Sfx-re/README.md/README.md

 ## Contact

-For questions about licensing, contributions, or project support, contact SitizenFX / Sfx-re through the GitHub organization page or email [your official email].
+For questions about licensing, contributions, or project support, contact SitizenFX / Sfx-re through the GitHub organization page or  official email: legalvidllq@gmail.com

 ---